OOP Primer¶

 Other OOP Principles¶

-OOP has two more principles, Inheritance and Polymorphism.
-We will learn about these later in the course.
+OOP has two more important ideas: Inheritance and Polymorphism.
+You’ll learn about these later in the course.